 As a beginner, you will start with a low EnB or an EnA wing because you do not have the experience to control a twitchy EnC or EnD wing in turbulence.
 Eventually, you will want to journey further and discover greater distances.

-The unfortunate trend is that manufacturers make most modern wings deceptively easy to handle under normal conditions, therefore instilling a sense of confidence in unskilled pilots before they’ve truly developed competence.
+The unfortunate trend is that manufacturers produce most modern wings deceptively easy to handle under normal conditions, therefore instilling a sense of confidence in unskilled pilots before they’ve truly developed competence.
 Comfortable wings usually have a stronger self-pitch stable profile (reflex) and are easier to fly.
 For example, on some highly pitch-stable wings, a 10-20% applied brake changes the wing profile to what is outside the certification range, and some wings can violently shoot forward and even go below you, collapsing hugely with very little feedback.
 In other words, a wing that behaves docilely as an EnB can suddenly behave like an EnD when pushed beyond certification test situations.

 Why training Far Beyond SIV/SIKU Matters

 SIV can be highly beneficial for most people to start to gain confidence to do collapses and stalls.
 But it should never end there.
 It is unrealistic to respond in a real situation correctly unless you have muscle memory of situations that are as close as possible to the actual emergencies.
 Perhaps if you are very rich and can afford dozens of SIV courses, but even then, it’s hard to reach 100s of stalls with SIV courses.
-Like martial arts, paragliding also takes a decade of hardcore, disciplined practice, with 1000+ stalls to learn how to control the wing in a non-flying configuration, much like acro pilots.
-You need to rehearse worst-case scenarios until they are second nature.
-You need muscle memory, as things happen so quickly.
-And when you reach this level of competence, you are safer than 99% of the pilots and safer than many world-class XC competition pilots when the air gets spicy.

 Fortunately, one can speed it up significantly by learning basic safety skills before stepping up to a high-performance XC wing.
 It would be to practice basic acro.
 I would have a minimum of a sit-up harness with a protector, 2 reserves (e.g., 1 steerable front, 1 inside the harness), and plenty of altitude over the surface, even for wingovers.
 Don’t get over-confident and take baby steps.
-In real emergencies, I can tell you from experience that the front reserve or Rogallo style (Beamer) is much more versatile and fast-opening.
-However, the disturbing trend is that manufacturers sell harnesses that have reserves under the seat, and students don’t know that the front is far easier to deploy.
-Yet, most schools don’t recommend front nor steerable reserves for their students.
-I believe, at worst, the steerable will open faster and go straight down like a normal reserve.
-If you don’t grab the handles and the reserve risers to make it steer, it sinks like a regular reserve.
+In real emergencies, I can tell you from experience that the front reserve of the Rogallo style (Beamer3 Lite) is fast opening.
+I have also a square steerable (Target Cross Steerable ST) steerable which is fast-opening for the front reserve.

 Under-the-seat reserves result in slower deployment and more difficult deployment under strong G-forces.
 If you are in a spiral, the reserve becomes multiple times heavier and resists pulling even more with friction, and then you need to pull exactly in the direction that the reserve can slide out from under the seat.
 Sometimes handles rip off as pilots panic and pull it in an incorrect way.
 If you are falling toward the ground, these details can make the difference between life or death, yet most reserves are under the seat, and manufacturers continue this trend as well.
 These trends do not prioritize self-defense from my perspective.